bennacer860/code-vs-zombie/README.md

 - Do performance testing and optimize the codebase to be able to simulated more games during the 100 ms allowed in one turn
 ```
 ## Contribute
-Fork the repo and create a PR and request
+Fork the repo and create a PR request
 https://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project